ShobaS/Daily-Log/log.md

 Day 67:
 Trying to read the code in codepen.
 Have to complete that and continue in fcc.
 Worked on the same for drum machine.

+Day 68:
+Read a code from codepen and tried to understand it.
+Having an idea on how to create components in react and work on it.